Mōhaka River

-The Mohaka river is on the North Island of New Zealand in the east central region of Hawke’s Bay.
-Mohaka is a Maori word, roughly translated it means “place for dancing”.
-The iwi (Māori tribes) associated with the Mohaka River are Ngāti Pāhauwera, Ngāti Hineuru, Ngāti Tūwharetoa and Mana Ahuriri.
+The Mōhaka River is on the North Island of New Zealand in the east central region of Hawke’s Bay.
+Mōhaka is a Maori word, roughly translated it means “place for dancing”.
+The iwi (Māori tribes) associated with the Mōhaka River are Ngāti Pāhauwera, Ngāti Hineuru, Ngāti Tūwharetoa and Mana Ahuriri.
 The headwaters are found in the Kaweka and Kaimanawa ranges.
-From the range it winds southeast before twisting northeast and finally southeast again to empty into the Pacific Ocean near the town of Mohaka.
-There are many gorges on the Mohaka; some as steep as 200m (656 feet).
+From the range it winds southeast before twisting northeast and finally southeast again to empty into the Pacific Ocean near the town of Mōhaka.
+There are many gorges on the Mōhaka; some as steep as 200 m.
 Its main tributaries are the Waipunga, Taharua, Hautapu rivers.
 The full length is 172 km and it drains a basin of 2357 km2.
-The Mohaka Viaduct is a railway bridge over the lower Mohaka river.
-The Napier–Taupo road (State Highway 5) has had several bridges over the upper Mohaka, with the current one built in 1962.
+The Mohaka Viaduct is a railway bridge over the lower Mōhaka river.
+The Napier–Taupo road (State Highway 5) has had several bridges over the upper Mōhaka, with the current one built in 1962.